4308 Alton Rd #720, Miami Beach, FL 33140

 Signs of Bad Tummy Tuck Results

-Excessive Scarring
+Excessive Scarring After a Tummy Tuck

-Irregular Abdominal Shape
+Irregular Abdominal Shape or Uneven Contours

-Misplaced Belly Button
+Misplaced or Unnatural Belly Button

 How to Avoid a Botched Tummy Tuck Procedure